Last updated: November 2020

 Our Main Technology Partners

-We work with, and use the following companies to maintain and improve our Sites.
-We ensure that any company that works with us and collects data, satisfies applicable data protection requirements.
-If you have any questions at all, please feel free to contact us and we’ll be happy to help.
+We work with, and use the following companies to maintain and improve our website.
+We ensure that any company that works with us and collects data, satisfies data protection requirements.
+If you have questions at all, please contact us and we’ll be happy to help.

-We use performance type cookies such as Google Analytics to better understand how visitors use our Sites, for example, which pages are viewed, how long customers spend visiting a particular page and how often they return to visit our Sites.
+We use performance type cookies such as Google Analytics to better understand how visitors use our site, for example, which pages are viewed, how long customers spend visiting a particular page, and how often they return to visit our site.
 This information assists our marketing and sales teams to understand which of our pages are performing well and which pages require improvement.
-We also use Google Adwords, Dynamic Remarketing and Google Tag Manager.
+Across our sites we may also use Google Adwords, Dynamic Remarketing and Google Tag Manager.

-We use Clicky for collecting anonymous website usage statistics.
-The information that is collected includes internet protocol (IP) addresses, type of browser, Internet Service Provider (ISP), date/time stamp, referring/entry/visited/exit pages, to analyse trends, administer the site, and track user’s movement around the Sites.
-Clicky sets the “_jsuid” cookie, which allows Clicky to create, for example, the following usage profile.
+Clicky is used for collecting anonymous website usage statistics.
+The information that is collected includes internet protocol (IP) addresses, type of browser, Internet Service Provider (ISP), date/time stamp, referring/entry/visited/exit pages, to analyse trends, administer the site, and track user’s movement around the site.
+Clicky sets the “_jsuid” cookie, which allows Clicky to create a usage profile.
 More information can be found in the Clicky Privacy terms.

-We use Salesforce to manage our email campaigns as well as our CRM system.
-Additionally we use Salesforce DMP as our data management platform.
+We use Salesforce to manage our email campaigns and our CRM systems.
+We use Salesforce DMP as our data management platform.
 It is used to help us better understand our audience and to serve more relevant advertising based on your browsing activity.

-GSMA uses a Twitter ‘badge’ and ‘button’ as a quick way for users to post information, articles or stories from our sites to their Twitter account.
-Using this function requires the user to enter their Twitter account details, but neither this, nor any other personal information is collected by us in this process.
+GSMA also uses a Twitter ‘badge’ and ‘button’ as a quick way for users to post information, articles or stories from our sites to their Twitter account.
+Using this function requires the user to enter their twitter account details, but neither this, nor any other personal information is collected by GSMA in this process.